AthfanFasee/AthfanFasee/README.md

 - 🌱 I’m currently learning - Kubernetes, Haskell, Terraform

-- 👨‍💻 All of my projects are available at [my portfolio](https://athfan.netlify.app/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://athfan.netlify.app/)

 - 📫 How to reach me - +94755817048 (feel free to WhatsApp)